|Languages||布莱德 | பிரேடல்|

 Braddell station connects to several bus stops in the vicinity, as well as a taxi stand and passenger pick-up point.

-There is a bus interchange and two official bus stops linked to Braddell station.
-Bus stops 3 is added below to better represent bus connections.
+There are two official bus stops linked to Braddell station.

 |No.||Bus stop||Exit||Bus Routes|